top of page

 The Big Pond

-Behind the giant cornus hedge that provides a screen at the back of the Bog Garden you come to the Big Pond flanked by massed groups of moisture-loving plants, both large and small.
+Behind the cornus hedge that provides a screen at the back of the Bog Garden you come to the Big Pond flanked by massed groups of moisture-loving plants, both large and small.
 On one side are mainly giant irises and rushes, while on the other side you walk between the pond and the leat - the channel which feeds the mill, in the midst of exuberantly colourful primulas, hemerocallis, ligularia and other water-lovers.

 The pond used to be fed from Curl Brook but due to the high levels of nitrates and phosphates, this created a persistent problem of algae build up.
 As a result, the feed was changed to the spring water that comes down the channel behind the Cuckoo Clock and so far, this has resulted in clearer water, although duck week and other pond weeds offer new challenges!